neuecc/UniRx/Assets/UniRx/ReadMe.txt

 Rx considere event as reactive sequence which is possible to compose and perform time-based operations easily by using many LINQ query operators.

 Unity is single thread but UniRx helps multithreading for join, cancel, access GameObject etc.

+UniRx helps UI programming for uGUI.
+All UI events(clicked, valuechanged, etc) can convert event streams by UniRx.

 The Introduction
 ---